CSE237SP2021/project-weatherplans/README.md

 We believe it is mostly functional right now, but testing has not been thorough for the ascii display system

 ### What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)
-1. On GitHub, click the green Code button and copy your preferred cloning method URL to your clipboard.
-2. Using eclipse, go to File > Import.
-Then under Git, select Projects with Git using smart import.
-3. Open File > Export.
-Under Java, select Runnable Jar.
-4. Under launch configuration, select menu - weatherplans.
-5. Specify where you would like to export, and click finish.
-Ignore the warnings.
-6. Within a terminal, enter the directory of the jar file.
-7. Enter the following command to execute the code, assuming your default java version is high enough:
+Enter the following command to execute the code, assuming your default java version is high enough:
 ```
-java -jar executable_name.jar
+java -jar weatherplans.jar
 ```
 At least Java 9 will be required to run the jar.